supabase/wrappers/README.md

 `Wrappers` is a development framework for Postgres Foreign Data Wrappers ([FDW](https://wiki.postgresql.org/wiki/Foreign_data_wrappers)), written in Rust.
 Its goal is to make Postgres FDW development easier while keeping Rust language's modern capabilities, such as high performance, strong types, and safety.

 `Wrappers` is also a collection of FDWs built by [Supabase](https://www.supabase.com).
-We currently support the following FDWs, with more are under development:
+We currently support the following FDWs, with more under development:

 | FDW | Description | Data Read | Data Modify |
 |----------------|---------------|---------------|----------------|